Skip to main content

 Best for

-Indie authors and publishers who want full-cast audiobooks with music and sound effects, need to keep costs low, value speed, and want full creative and commercial control.
+Indie authors and publishers who want full-cast audiobooks with music and sound effects, need to keep costs low, value speed, and want full creative and commercial control — and who are comfortable distributing outside the Audible ecosystem.

 Side-by-Side Comparison